chaijs/check-error/README.md

 ## What is Check-Error?

-Check-Error is a module which you can use retrive an Error's information such as its `message` or `constructor` name and also to check wheter two Errors are compatible based on their messages, constructors or even instances.
+Check-Error is a module which you can use to retrieve an Error's information such as its `message` or `constructor` name and also to check whether two Errors are compatible based on their messages, constructors or even instances.

 ## Installation